TobiaszCudnik/asyncmachine-inspector/README.md

 - log view
 - machines view
 - transitions view
+- minimap
 - scrolling through the history
+- highlighting and scrolling to states
 - step by state changes, transitions or everything
 - highlight transition-related elements
 - preserve the UI settings to localstorage